Water Safety

 Our water safety campaign builds on previous year's campaigns focused around the stories of family members and friends who have lost loved ones to accidental drowning.

 Mums, friends, sisters, an uncle and a step-dad - whose lives have changed forever since losing a special person - have come together to help reach out to others in an attempt to stop them ever experiencing the same heartache as them.
-Each one of them has taken part in a short film with GMFRS supporting the campaign to help keep people safe around open water.
+Each one of them has taken part in a short film supporting our campaign to help keep people safe around open water.

-The campaign comes as figures reveal that 165 people accidentally drowned in open water in England last year (2021).
+The campaign comes as figures reveal that 236 people accidentally drowned in open water in the UK last year (2023).

-In the last five years (January 2017 to December 2021) GMFRS Firefighters have been called to 41 fatal water incidents.
-Sadly, a number of those who drowned (9 out of 41) were young people who got into difficulty after jumping into or swimming in open water across Greater Manchester.
+In the last five years (January 2019 to December 2023) GMFRS Firefighters have been called to 47 fatal water incidents.
+Sadly, a number of those who drowned were young people who got into difficulty after jumping into or swimming in open water across Greater Manchester.

 Mark Allen

-Leeanne Bartley is one family member who is working with GMFRS and supporting the latest water safety campaign.
+Leeanne Bartley is one family member who is working with us and supporting our water safety campaign.
 Her 18-year-old son, Mark Allen, drowned in Debdale Park in June 2018 after going into the water.
 Leeanne, her husband David, and Mark’s eldest sister, Lauren Allen, each shared their experiences of what it is like to lose a loved one to drowning and living without Mark.

 Mark Allen